ariel-lazrian/convert-countires-project/README.md

 the site that i have built http://assaf.cc/country/.

-this project is using the data from this site "https://www.iucnredlist.org/" and it will change the data based on requirements that i got from the client
+this project is using the data from this site "https://www.iucnredlist.org/" and it will change the data that is based on requirements i got from the client

 https://www.iucnredlist.org/species/22695185/204974761 - one of the animel in the site and the data that it will change from the animel in the image below